 Depending on your eligibility, your counselor will work with you to develop an Individual Service Plan (ISP) or an Individualized Plan for Employment (IPE).
 These plans will help you define your goal and outline a course of action to achieve it.

 Fulfillment of your individual plan may require training, adaptive equipment, coursework, and counseling.
-You can make the best use of CBVH services by following these guidelines:
+You can make the best use of NYSCB services by following these guidelines:

 - Make a commitment to participate fully in the planning and accomplishment of your independent living and vocational goals.

 - Travel and communication skills are key to independence.
 Your commitment to training and practice is fundamental to your acquisition of these critical skills.

 - Stay in touch with your NYSCB counselor.
 Your counselor is a resource to help you find and keep a job and to assist you in securing related services.

 - Commission for the Blind